raganwald/javascript-allonge-six/manuscript/markdown/Interludes/colours.md

   //=> Cannot call a class as a function
 ~~~~~~~~

-And we certainly can't use a red or purple decorator on them:
+And we certainly can't use a blue or green decorator on them:

 {:lang="js"}
 ~~~~~~~~